 United States (USA)

-Art & Dance, Business & Economics, Humanity, Belonging, Inclusion & Equity, Movement, Mindfulness, Yoga & Mental Health
+Art, Dance & Play, Business & Economics, Humanity, Belonging, Inclusion & Equity, Movement, Mindfulness, Yoga & Mental Health

 Adding decimals, Common fractions and decimals, Subtracting decimals

-Author's Purpose, Comprehension and Collaboration, Critical Thinking, Evidence Collection, Inferencing
+Author's Purpose, Comprehension, Communication & Collaboration, Critical Thinking, Evidence Collection, Inferencing

-Addressing Challenges & Community Engagement, Analyzing Situations, Appreciating Diverse Perspectives & Ways Of Life, Empathy & Understanding, Perspective Taking & Global Awareness, Reflecting Mindfully, Respect for Others & Character Development, Self-Awareness, Social Awareness, Social Engagement
+Addressing Challenges & Community Engagement, Analyzing Situations, Appreciating Diverse Perspectives & Ways Of Life, Empathy, Understanding & Listening, Perspective Taking & Global Awareness, Reflecting Mindfully, Respect for Others & Character Development, Self-Awareness, Social Awareness, Social Engagement

 Math Grade Level